3 Weeks In Cambodia and Vietnam Itinerary

 Hanoi is the capital city of Vietnam, you can directly fly here from either Phnom Penh or Sihanoukville, Cambodia.
 The airport is about an hour away, it’s easier to book an airport transfer in advance than discuss the meter with a taxi or book through a ride-hailing app.

-In just 2 days, you can easily explore the city itself and have extra time in planning your trips around the area.
+In just 2 days, you can easily explore the city itself and have extra time to plan your trips around the area.
 You can get a hop-on hop-off bus ticket for an easy way to get around the city.

 Day trips from Hanoi